programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 1\.
 Go to: [https://colab.research.google.com/](https://colab.research.google.com/) (Google Colab is recommended for this lesson, but you can use another Python environment of your choice, such as Anaconda.
 See the lesson by Quinn Dombrowski, Tassie Gniady, and David Kloster, "Introduction to Jupyter Notebooks.[^1]))

 2\.
-Click _New Notebook_.
+Click _New Notebook_ in the dialog box that opens.
+Clicking _File_ | _New notebook_ in the menu will do the same thing.

 3\.
-Give the Notebook a title: "Transcribe handwriting and text with Microsoft Azure Cognitive Services.ipynb"
+When the notebook opens, give it a new title at the top: "Transcribe handwriting and text with Microsoft Azure Cognitive Services.ipynb"

 4\.
 This code below will store your Key and Endpoint in an environment variable so that it can be accessed by the program.
-Create a new cell and copy the code below into your notebook.
+Copy this code into a cell in your notebook.
+In Google Colab an empty cell should be available, if not click the _+ Code_ button to add a new code cell.

 ```
 import os